Aj-Seven/star-patterns/README.md

 int main() {
   // size of the square
-  int size = 5;
+  // or take user input by scan Function int size = 5;
   // external loop
   for (int i = 0; i < size; i++) {